DroidScript/Docs/files/en/app/desc/CreateImage.md

 Image controls can be used to display images such like png, jpg or gif.
-Just pass the file path and your're done.
+Just pass the file path and you're done.
 %c
 Without the **width** and **height** dimensions the image will be shown without any scaling.
 <sample Original Size>